SCONE Session Language (v0.3)

 namespace: <session name>

 The namespace session itself can access the secret as well.
+Relative paths are usable, too.
 Note that it is not possible to restrict session hashes when exporting to a namespace.
 Exporting to a namespace is currently only possible for secrets, not for volumes.

 Sessions on another CAS